 Left to right, Rosa Lilian (age 5 years), John Benjamin Deacon (age 38), Lilian Dorothy (age 4), Annie Elizabeth Deacon (nee Horn, age 34) and on her lap Winifred May (age 1) and Beatrice Annie (age 7 ).The photograph we think was taken in 1918.

 John Benjamin Deacon married Annie in 1910, both John and Annie were living at 10 Durham Road (now Kitchener Road) the home of John's mother Martha and brother Herbert.
 Occupying four rooms in the same house were John's sister Emma Maria Darnes, her husband John William and their one year old son John Leslie.
-By the census of 1911 they had moved from Durham Road to number 1, Townsend Road, Tottenham, where their first child was born, Beatrice Annie (4th May, 1911).
+By the census of 1911 John and Annie had moved from Durham Road to number 1, Townsend Road, Tottenham, where their first child, Beatrice Annie was born on 4th May, 1911.

 As time passes by memories become distorted and stories handed down through the generations are exaggerated and it is difficult to piece together the facts with the fiction.
 It is obviously factual and we have heard through our parents stories of how their generation suffered through both wars and that must never be forgotten or the memory diminished in any way.